dannypsnl/eikyo/README.md

   use(t) # error: t is not owned
 ```

-The reason that works, is because `-mark` is saying I expected the argument has that mark, and will don't have that mark at caller environment after position get evaluated.
+The reason that works, is because `-mark` is saying that I expected the argument has that mark, and will don't have that mark at caller environment after position get evaluated.
 This is important, because we might also write the following.

 ```kt
 fun use1(a : A -owned) : B